-Wondering which snacks you simply can’t miss in Singapore?
-Well you are in luck!
-Whether you’re a snacker or buying souvenir snacks for loved ones, chances are you’ll find the perfect snack here!
-As mentioned before, there are tons of tasty treats in Singapore.
-And even though I tried much more than what is outlined in this post (don’t worry, I did more than enough walking to burn those calories), I really wanted to narrow my fav list down to the best 5 snacks you simple have to buy in Singapore.
+Singapore has so many unique and tasty snacks and drinks to try.
+And even though I tried much more than what is outlined in this post (don’t worry, I did more than enough walking to burn those calories), I wanted to narrow my fav list down to the best five snacks you have to try in Singapore.

-Who doesn’t love Milo…no one, right?
+Who doesn’t love Milo?
+No one, right?
 Well, even if you don’t, you might just be hooked after trying these bites of joy.
 They are nothing short of oh so delicious, melt-in-the-mouth goodness.
-And of course, exactly what you’d expect from a Milo product.
-Rich and crunchy.
-To top it off, silky-smooth milk chocolate covers these little bad boys.
-Making them simply #lipsmackinggood.
+And of course, precisely what you’d expect from a Milo product – silky-smooth milk chocolate with loads of crunch – making them simply #lipsmackinggood.

 Cup Noodle Black Pepper Crab Potato Chips

 If you haven’t been to Singapore yet, you might be surprised to learn that chilli crab is actually one of the country’s national dishes.
 In fact, it’s so famous, that the delicious taste is now part of many snacks and treats that you can find in stores.
 Luckily for us snackers, it means finding something with this unique and tasty flavour couldn’t be easier.

 I tried the black pepper crab chips.
 And boy oh boy, they certainly did not disappoint.
 These chips are so tasty I actually regret not buying more of them.
 They are light, super crunchy and unlike other chips which beg for more flavor.
 Each bite is packed with flavor and has just the right amount of peppery spiciness.